salmujaiwel/FactsExtraction/README.md

 # FactsExtraction

 A sample of 100 non-standard web novels.
-The code coould be applied to any Arabic texts for the purpose of keywords extraction.
+The pipline could be utlized to any Arabic texts for the purpose of keywords extraction.